South Africa, Nigeria, Ghana, Liberia and Ivory Coast hit by major internet outages

 Major internet disruption has been reported in various countries across Africa.

-Outages have been reported in countries including South Africa, Nigeria, Ivory Coast, Liberia, Ghana and Burkina Faso.
+Widespread outages were reported on Thursday in countries including South Africa, Nigeria, Ivory Coast, Liberia, Benin, Ghana and Burkina Faso.

+Since then, services have largely been restored in Liberia and South Africa.

 "There seems to be a pattern in the timing of the disruptions, impacting from the north to the south of Africa," said Cloudflare Radar, which provides information on internet connections.